valentingarnier/valentingarnier.github.io/index.md

 ## How Sherlock and his team has proceeded to solve the mytery

 ### Background
-#### Analysing how the possible guilties are distributed over the world : their homes
+#### Visualize how the possible guilties are distributed over the world : their homes

+Ajouter la carte des homes

-#### Analysing the pattern of how do the possible guilties move over the world: their travels
+#### Vizualize the pattern of how do the possible guilties move over the world: their travels

 ![Alt Text](assets/img/animated-2.gif)

+Ajouter la courbe travel / mois (total et par country) --> que doit faire Apo

+### Analysis
+#### Analyse which are the top 10 countries to which the possible guilties travel based on their own country

+Ajouter top10countries

+#### Analyse which are the top 10 countries where live the contacts of the possible guilties based on their own country

+Ajouter top10friendships

+### Prediction

+... notre modele est mauvais